sea-lab-wm/burt/README.md

 you can watch a teaser video demonstration of BURT <a href="https://tinyurl.com/bcbto">here</a>.

 ## Deploy BURT on your machine
-### For Windows users:

 Burt is web application built with Springboot and React, so you need to run both the backend and frontend, respectively.

 First, set up the following environment on our machine (please make sure to install the version as specified):
-1. install JDK 12
+* install JDK 12
-2. install Maven 3.6.3
+* install Maven 3.6.3
-3. install node.js 15.8.0 and npm 7.5.1.
+* install node.js 15.8.0 and npm 7.5.1.
 You can use nvm to install node.js and npm, refer to this [tutorial](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
-4. install yarn 1.22.5, refer to this [tutorial](https://classic.yarnpkg.com/en/docs/install#windows-stable) or [this](https://www.npmjs.com/package/yarn/v/1.22.5)
+* install yarn 1.22.5, refer to this [tutorial](https://classic.yarnpkg.com/en/docs/install#windows-stable) or [this](https://www.npmjs.com/package/yarn/v/1.22.5)

+### For Windows users:
 Second, to run the server, you need to do the following steps:

-5. create a new folder on your machine (e.g. `fse-burt-project`, it is better **not** to use burt as the folder name).
+1. create a new folder on your machine (e.g. `fse-burt-project`, it is better **not** to use burt as the folder name).
-6. in this empty folder, create a script file, e.g. `run_server.bat`.
+2. in this empty folder, create a script file, e.g. `run_server.bat`.
-7. copy and paste the following commands to this script file:
+3. copy and paste the following commands to this script file:
 ```
 set CUR_DIR=%CD%
 call git clone -b fse-version https://github.com/sea-lab-wm/burt.git